brief background to the Thames - Severn Link

 to connect Phase 1A to the rest of the national inland waterway network

-at Saul Junction.
+at Saul Junction is underway.
 This is also expected to cost about £20 million.

 Progress on other sections of the rest are also taking place and